informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ## Context

-One major problem with planning for the evolution of Hermes (the relayer binary), is that presently there is insufficient clarity regarding its requirements.
+One major problem with planning for the evolution of Hermes, is that presently there is insufficient clarity regarding its requirements.
-Some basic question here would be: who are the Hermes users, what are their primary use-cases, and what are the primary design goals which Hermes should adopt towards satisfying these requirements?

-In this document we do not aim to answer the above questions.
+It is not known who are the typical Hermes users (is it human operators or automated pipelines?), and what are their primary use-cases.

-Instead, we propose a few use-cases that seem interesting from the point of view of a general target base of users, and which will hopefully be a subset of the requirements of future users.
+This ADR proposes a few use-cases that seem interesting from the point of view of a general target base of users, and which will hopefully be a subset of the requirements of (any) future users.

 Three elements that provide further context for this discussion are:

-1. Hermes is still at an early implementation stage and release v0.2.0 is
+1. Hermes is still at an early stage of implementation, so these use-cases are not set in stone.

-2. Some use-cases are starting to emerge ([#628][628]), which we either do not cover altogether, or cover poorly (e.g., because of inconsistent UX).
+2. Some concrete use-cases are starting to emerge ([#628][628]), which we either do not cover altogether, or cover poorly (e.g., because of inconsistent UX), thus informing this proposal.

-3. Hermes is one of three relayer binaries that are being developed roughly in parallel.
+3. Hermes is one of _three_ relayer binaries that are being developed roughly in parallel.
 The other two are being developed in Go and Typescript, respectively (see the [references](#references) section).
-In this context, it is plausible that Hermes will focus on performance, robustness, and richness of features.
+In this context, it is plausible that Hermes will focus on performance, robustness, and richness of features on a longer term.

 ## Decision